vishvAsa/jyotiSham/content/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/05_INSCRIPTIONAL_RECORDS_ABOUT_CALENDAR.md

 Translation: It is forty-two days since I left the house.
 I started on the Puṣya (day) and have returned on the Śravaṇa.
 - 6. There is no mention of the year-beginning.
 The Tiṣya Purnamāsi, i.e., the full-moon day ending the lunar month of Pauṣa is marked out particularly. +++(Corresponds to Summer solstice of \~ 500BCE.)+++

 It appears from the records that in Asoka's time, the principles followed in framing the calendar were those given in the Vedānga Jyotiṣa.
 No era was used.
-From the inscriptions, we can make no inference about the luni-solar adjustment, but there is no doubt that the year was seasonal as given in the inscription of the Satavahanas (see next page).
+From the inscriptions, we can make no inference about the luni-solar adjustment, but there is no doubt that the year was seasonal as given in the inscription of the śātavāhanas (see next page).

-C. R.--37

-228
+## śātavāhana-s

-No records bearing a date of the imperialdynasties following the Mauryas, viz., the Sungas, and Kanvas (186 B.C.-45 A:D.) are known.
-But the next imperial dynasty, the Satavahanas have left plenty of dated records.
+No records bearing a date of the imperial dynasties following the Mauryas, viz., the śuṅgas, and Kāṇvas (186 B.C.- 45 A.D.) are known.
+But the next imperial dynasty, the śātavāhanas have left plenty of dated records.
 In these, the same system of date-recording by regnal years, the seasons, the pakṣas, and tithis are found.
-There are 8 pakṣas in a season of four months, and they were serially numbered from 1 to 8.
-The odd ones were Krṣṇa pakṣas, the even ones śukla paksas.
+There are **8 pakṣas in a season of four months**, and they were serially numbered from 1 to 8.
+The **odd ones were Kr̥ṣṇa pakṣas**, the even ones śukla paksas.

 Some examples are given below :

 (1) Nāsik Inscription of the Satavahana Emperor, Gautamiputra Sri Satakarni (Sircar, pp. 192-93).
 Data patikā Savachare 10+8 vāsapakhe 2 divase 1

-(dattā pritika Samvatsare aṣtādase 18 Varsāpakṣe

-divtiye 2 divase prathame 1). i.e. the inscription was recorded in the eighteenth year elapsed since the coronation on the first day of the second Paksa of the Varṣā season, i.e., in the lunar month of Śrāvana, on the first day after new moon (śukla pakṣa).
+(dattā paṭṭikā Samvatsare aṣṭādaśe 18, Varṣāpakṣe divtiye 2, divase prathame 1).
+i.e. the inscription was recorded in the eighteenth year elapsed since the coronation on the first day of the second Paksa of the Varṣā season, i.e., in the lunar month of Śrāvana, on the first day after new moon (śukla pakṣa).

 There are other Satavahana inscriptions similarly dated as summarized in the table below :